Guides Training Equipment Wrist Wraps

 Why Do Weightlifters Use Wrist Wraps?

 Weightlifters use wrist wraps to keep their wrists stable and safe during heavy lifts.
 This helps keep the wrist in a healthy position during heavy lifts, and supports the soft tissues with a ‘wall’ to prevent too much outward expansion.
+The amount of reps weightlifters perform on a weekly basis is really impressive but results in a high mileage and puts a serious stress on their wrist joints.

 The result?
 A healthier and happier wrist that feels more stable and strong under heavy weights.